astronomer/observe-cost-attribution/README.md

 - Query Snowflake for cost metrics
 - Post cost and query attribution data back to Astronomer

-**We currently support Snowflake**, with plans to expand and support other data warehouses.
+❄️ **We currently support Snowflake**, with plans to expand and support other data warehouses.

 Setup
 ================
-The cost attribution DAGs can be found in the dags folder of this repository.
+The cost attribution DAGs can be found in the /dags folder of this repository.

 The following steps will help you get started:

-1. Copy and paste the DAG file into your existing Astro project in the same folder where the rest of your DAGs are located.
+1. Copy and paste the snowflake_cost_attribution DAG file into your existing Astro project in the same folder where the rest of your DAGs are located.
-2. Then deploy that DAG to your existing deployment (instructions here to install DAG in Astro Hosted https://www.astronomer.io/docs/astro/deploy-dags)
+2. Then deploy that DAG to your existing Astro Hosted deployment (instructions here to install DAG in Astro Hosted https://www.astronomer.io/docs/astro/deploy-dags)
-3. Within your deployment, you'll need to set up a few required environment variables.
+3. Within your Astro Hosted deployment, you'll need to set up a few required environment variables.
 You can set this up by going clicking on Deployment > Environment tab:
     - `ASTRO_ORGANIZATION_ID`: Your Astronomer organization ID.
 If you don't know it, go to Organization > Organization Settings and you'll find it on the General page.
         - Set this under *Environment Variables*
     - `AIRFLOW_VAR_AUTH_TOKEN`: API token for authenticating with Astronomer.
 This needs to be an Organization-level API key, not at the deployment level.